wowslider.com

 Who are we?

-Computational Hydrosystems Research Lab (CHLab) is led by Dr. Ahmad Shakibaeinia, Associate Professor and Canada Research Chair (in Computational Hydrosystems) at the Department of Civil, Geological & Mining Engineering, Polytechnique Montreal.
+Computational Hydrosystems Research Lab (CHLab) is led by Dr. Ahmad Shakibaeinia, Professor and Canada Research Chair (in Computational Hydrosystems) at the Department of Civil, Geological & Mining Engineering, Polytechnique Montreal.
 At this research lab we develop and apply computer models, algorithms, and data to understand and solve complex problems related to hydrosystems (i.e. natural and man-made water bodies).

 Latest Publications